You have seen Focaccia bread but don’t think you could do it but you can Oh so good plus it’s easy.

-This would be excellent for sandwiches, with Italian foods and with soups.
+This would be excellent for sandwiches, with Italian foods, and with soups.

-Notes: Really almost no work.
+Notes: almost no work.
 Proof the yeast.
 Turn on the stand mixer for a few minutes.
-A couple of hand kneads.
+A couple of hands kneads.
 An hour to raise.
 Spread out on oil, flip, poke holes with your fingers, another hour to rise then 20 minutes to bake.
 Total time 2 1/2 to 3 hours

 Cold weather notes: Cooking bread in Michigan in the winter is always troublesome.
-This time I turn on my second over to it’s minimum of 170.
+This time, I turn on my second over to its minimum of 170.
 I let it heat to that and turned it off.
 When I put the dough in, I left the door open for about 30 seconds.
 This worked very well.

 Roll onto a lightly floured surface.